yiqiaowang/goLite/doc/reports/milestone2.md

 Scoping rules were implemented to be consistent with the milestone 2 spec.
 In particular, an identifier is in scope if it is declared in the current scope, or any parent scope.

 The type checks we made were identical to those specified in the milestone 2 spec.
-In the examples below, we demonstrate 20 typecheck errors stemming from
+In the examples below, we demonstrate 20 typecheck errors stemming from:
 * Binary operations
 * Append statements
 * Assignment statements